 A wise man never complains of the destiny of Providence, nor thinks the universe in confusion when he is out of order.
-He does not look upon himself as a whole, separated and detached from every other part of nature, to be taken care of by itself and for itself.
-He regards himself in the light in which he imagines the great genius [II-222] of human nature, and of the world, regards him.
-He enters, if I may say so, into the sentiments of that divine Being, and considers himself as an atom, a particle, of an immense and infinite system, which must and ought to be disposed of, according to the conveniency of the whole.
-Assured of the wisdom which directs all the events of human life, whatever lot befalls him, he accepts it with joy, satisfied that, if he had known all the connections and dependencies of the different parts of the universe, it is the very lot which he himself would have wished for.
-If it is life, he is contented to live; and if it is death, as nature must have no further occasion for his presence here, he willingly goes where he is appointed.
-I accept, said a cynical philosopher, whose doctrines were in this respect the same as those of the Stoics, I accept, with equal joy and satisfaction, whatever fortune can befall me.
-Riches or poverty, pleasure or pain, health or sickness, all is alike: nor would I desire that the Gods should in any respect change my destination.
-If I was to ask of them any thing beyond [II-223] what their bounty has already bestowed, it should be that they would inform me before-hand what it was their pleasure should be done with me, that I might of my own accord place myself in this situation, and demonstrate the cheerfulness with which I embraced their allotment.
-If I am going to fail, says Epictetus, I chuse the best ship and the best pilot, and I wait for the fairest weather that my circumstances and duty will allow.
-Prudence and propriety, the principles which the Gods have given me for the direction of my conduct, require this of me; but they require no more: and if, notwithstanding, a storm arises, which neither the strength of the vessel nor the skill of the pilot are likely to withstand, I give myself no trouble about the consequence.
-All that I had to do is done already.
-The directors of my conduct never command me to be miserable, to be anxious, desponding, or afraid.
+He does not look upon himself as a whole, separated and detached from every other part of nature, to be taken care of by itself and for itself: he regards himself in the light in which he imagines the great genius of human nature, and of the world, regards him: he enters, if I may say so, into the sentiments of that divine Being, and considers himself as an atom, a particle, of an immense and infinite system, which must and ought to be disposed of according to the conveniency of the whole all the events of human life, whatever lot befalls him, he accepts it with joy, satisfied that, if he had known all the connections and dependencies of the different parts of the universe, it is the very lot which he himself would have wished for.
+If it is life, he is contented to live; and if it is death, as nature must have no further occasion for his presence here, he willingly goes where he is appointed. cept," said a cynical philosopher, whose doctrines were in this respect the same as those of the Stoics-" I accept with equal joy and satisfaction whatever fortune can befall meriches or poverty, pleasure or pain, health or sickness, all is alike; nor would I desire that the gods should in any respect change my destination.
+If I was to ask of them any thing beyond what their bounty has already bestowed, it should be that they would inform me beforehand what it was their pleasure should be done with me, that I might of my own accord place myself in this situation, and demonstrate the cheerfulness with which I embraced their allotment."-" If I am going to sail," says Epictetus, "I choose the best ship and the best pilot, and I wait for the fairest weather that my circumstances and duty will allow.
+Prudence and propriety, the principles which the gods have given me for the direction of my conduct, require this of me, but they require no more; and if, notwithstanding, a storm arises, which neither the strength of the vessel nor the skill of the pilot are likely to withstand, I give myself no trouble about the consequence.
+All that I had to do is done already. directors of my conduct never command me to be miserable, to be anxious, desponding, or afraid.
 Whether we are to be drowned, or to come to a harbour, is the business of Jupiter, not mine.
-I leave it entirely to his determination, nor ever break my rest with considering which way he is likely to [II-224] decide it, but receive whatever comes with equal indifference and security.
+I leave it entirely to his determination, nor ever break my rest with considering which way he is likely to decide it, but receive whatever comes with equal indifference and security."